gangxing1996/Kirbot/README.md

 # Kirbot
-A discord bot developed with discord.py.
+A Kirby-style discord bot developed with discord.py.

 ---